HMS Starling (U66): Service history

-In September Starling moved to 22EG, under Cdr.
-GWE Castens, but the U-boat war had changed character, and Starling saw little further success.
+In September Starling moved to 22EG, under Commander G. W. E. Castens, but the U-boat war had changed character, and Starling saw little further success.
 The campaign became a hunt for single raiders operating in the shallow coastal waters, where a U-boat could hide among the wrecks on the sea bottom.
 Hunts for these "lone wolves" was a slow and tedious business, though merchant ship losses were kept to a minimum.